Table of Contents

 - Preheat a Dutch oven in your oven at 450°F.

-- Shape the dough, place it in the Dutch oven, and bake covered for 30 minutes, then uncovered for 10-15 minutes.
+- Shape the dough, place it in the Dutch oven, and bake it covered for 30 minutes, then uncover it for 10-15 minutes.

-A: The secret lies in three key factors: patience, quality ingredients, and proper technique.
+The secret lies in three key factors: patience, quality ingredients, and proper technique.
 Allowing the dough enough time to rise and develop flavor is crucial.
 Kneading the dough until smooth and elastic builds the gluten structure for a perfect texture.
-Finally, using fresh, high-quality ingredients like good flour and active yeast ensures success every time.
+Finally, using fresh, high-quality ingredients like good flour and active yeast ensures success.

-Q: What are the 4 main ingredients in bread?
+What are the four main ingredients in bread?

 - Flour: Provides the structure and base.

-- Water: Activates the gluten and binds the ingredients.
+- Water: Water activates the gluten and binds the ingredients.

 - Yeast: Helps the dough rise by producing carbon dioxide.